oscar-foxtrot/antagonisitc_game_solver/README.md

 This package is intended to be used for zero-sum (=antagonistic) matrix game solving and visualization of the solutions. <br>

-See [the Jupyter notebook](https://github.com/oscar-foxtrot/antagonistic_game_solver/blob/main/Workflow.ipynb) for illustrations 🎨 <br>
+See [the Jupyter notebook](https://github.com/oscar-foxtrot/antagonistic_game_solver/blob/main/Workflow.ipynb) for examples and illustrations 🎨 <br>

 What to include? <br>
 from antagonistic_game.matrix_game import nash_equilibrium <br>